liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

 Roughly speaking, stiffness is characterized by the presence of at least one rapidly damped mode, whose time constant is small compared to the time scale of the solution itself.
-In the implicit/explicit (IMEX) splitting above, these stiff components should be included in the right-hand side function :math:`f_I(t,y)`.
+In the implicit/explicit (ImEx) splitting above, these stiff components should be included in the right-hand side function :math:`f_I(t,y)`.

 In the sub-sections that follow, we elaborate on the numerical